2016 Saudi Arabia bombings

 On 4 July 2016, four suicide bombs exploded in three locations in Saudi Arabia.
-One of these exploded in the parking lot of the Al-Masjid an-Nabawi, killing at least four people.
+One of these exploded in the parking lots of the Al-Masjid an-Nabawi, killing at least four people.
 The second and third suicide bombers targeted a Shia mosque in Qatif, but they failed to harm anyone but themselves.
 A fourth militant blew himself up after police tried to arrest him near the U.S. consulate in Jeddah.
 Two Saudi Arabian police officers were injured.

 Background

 The Saudi Arabian attacks were the fourth attempt at the mass killing of civilians by suspected ISIS-affiliated militants during Ramadan 2016, following the 28 June attack in Istanbul, Turkey, the 1 July attack in Dhaka, Bangladesh, and the 3 July bombings in Baghdad, Iraq.

 In 2015, Saudi Arabia was hit by a number of attacks claimed by the Islamic State of Iraq and the Levant.
-Attacks included the Qatif and Dammam mosque bombings on 22 and 29 May 2015, in which 26 were killed and 106 injured, and the 2015 Abha mosque bombing on 6 August 2015, killing 15.
+Attacks included the Qatif and Dammam mosque bombings on 22 and 29 May 2015, in which 26 were killed and 106 were injured, and the 2015 Abha mosque bombing on 6 August 2015, killing 15.